Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/pruning_quantization.rst

 Post-training Quantization
 ==========================

-If you want to quantize a fine-tuned model with PTQ, it is recommended to adopt a third party API names Intel® Neural Compressor, read more `here <https://intel.github.io/neural-compressor>`_, which provides a convenient tool for accelerating the model inference speed on Intel CPUs and GPUs.
+If you want to quantize a fine-tuned model with PTQ, it is recommended to adopt a third party API names Intel® Neural Compressor, read more :doc:`here <./advanced/post_training_quantization>`, which provides a convenient tool for accelerating the model inference speed on Intel CPUs and GPUs.